-Housing a number of some of Europe’s famous cultural attractions such as the Prague castle, the Charles Bridge and the Lennon Wall and boasting of more than ten major museums, along with countless theaters, galleries, Cinemas and many other historical exhibits, Prague is truly Europe’s best historical tourism destination.
-In fact, its rich history makes it a popular tourist destination and is among the top ten most visited cities in Europe.
+Housing a number of some of Europe’s famous cultural attractions such as the Prague Castle, the Charles Bridge, and the Lennon Wall and boasting of more than ten major museums, along with countless theaters, galleries, Cinemas, and many other historical exhibits, Prague is truly Europe’s best historical tourism destination.
+Its rich history makes it a popular tourist destination and is among the top ten most visited cities in Europe.
 The inclusion of the historic centre of Prague on the UNESCO’s list of world heritage sites only served to maintain an already stimulated interest in the city.

-The city of Prague hosts some of the biggest music festival in Europe.
-Some of the most popular festival includes the Prague Autumn International Music Festival, the Prague International Organ Festival and the Prague Spring International Music Festival.
-These festivals, concerts and music played in the city’s numerous night clubs, gives the city a party touch.
-The sit also plays home to numerous film festivals which include the Febiofest, the One World and Echoes of the Karlovy Vary International Film Festival.
-Music and film are therefore some of the most fun replacement to sight seeing when on holiday in Prague.
+The city of Prague hosts some of the biggest music festivals in Europe.
+Some of the most popular festivals include the Prague Autumn International Music Festival, the Prague International Organ Festival, and the Prague Spring International Music Festival.
+These festivals, concerts, and music played in the city’s numerous night clubs, gives the city a party touch.
+The sit also plays home to numerous film festivals which include the Febiofest, the One World, and Echoes of the Karlovy Vary International Film Festival.
+Music and film are therefore some of the most fun replacement for sightseeing when on holiday in Prague.

-Museums are at the center of Prague rich history.
-Because of its rich history, Prague has many world class museums.
-These museums including the National Museum-which showcases a variety of historical artifacts and a legion of art works, the Museum of the Capital City of Prague, the Jewish Museum in Prague, the Alfons Mucha Museum, the African-Prague Museum and the Museum of Decorative Arts in Prague.
+Museums are at the center of Prague’s rich history.
+Because of its rich history, Prague has many world-class museums.
+These museums including the National Museum-which showcases a variety of historical artifacts and a legion of artworks, the Museum of the Capital City of Prague, the Jewish Museum in Prague, the Alfons Mucha Museum, the African-Prague Museum and the Museum of Decorative Arts in Prague.